powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 directives in `.text` sections.
 Most unsupported instructions are related to this limitation.

-One consequence of this limitation is that all the supported uses of `auipc` and `lui`, when referring to a `.text` label, is when they can be fused with the next instruction to make use of the loaded address immediately (e.g. `addi` or `jalr`).
+As a consequence, we have limited support for the instructions `auipc` and `lui`: they can only be used to refer to a `.text` label if they can be fused with the next instruction, making use of the loaded address immediately (e.g.
+`addi` or `jalr`).
 Furthermore, the register used to store the high bits of the text address will not be modified, as required by a conformant implementation!
 For instance, the `tail` pseudoinstruction, which expands to `auipc` + `jarl`, is supposed to leave the high bits of the return address in `x6`.
 This does not happen in Powdr!

 Following there is a list of tests from the test suite that we do not support: